Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

-Postponing life until later age is the number one reason, why you see so many Chinese and Japanese pensioners in every major tourist destination.
+Postponing life is the number one reason, why you see so many Chinese and Japanese pensioners in every major tourist destination.

 They travel from place to place, never staying in any destination for longer than a few hours.
 Spend most of the time on the bus.
 Hop off to take a quick shot and continue to the next city.
 At this age, there is energy left to travel on their own.

 Being dragged by a travel agency, because of the old age is my worst nightmare.
-This is not the life I want to live.
+This is not the life I want to live in.
 Traveling is the most rewarding while being young.

 Even now at the age of thirty-three, I am sometimes exhausted.
-And have to push myself to go solo clubbing or meet new people on the streets.
+And have to push me to go solo clubbing or meet new people on the streets.

 Anyway, after returning from the beach, we went to Rimi to buy raw salmon and some pastries.
 Went back to her hostel and eat dinner together.
 She was already half sleeping and her eyes begged me to let her rest.
 She slept only three hours last night and plan to leave Tallinn the next day morning, so I didn’t escalate.

 The clock showed 11 pm and for the first time, I noticed there was still daylight outside.
 It messed with my sleep cycle a bit, but having almost 20-hour long days is a good trade-off.